1) Food Re-Supply

 Both grizzly and black bears can be seen just about everywhere in the territory – if you are lucky!
 Providing you keep a clean and tidy campsite with your food stored well away from your tents you should not have a problem.
 We have a free brochure on ‘No Trace Camping’ and ‘Bear Safety’ at our shop in Whitehorse and can send it to you in advance of your trip with any books you would like to order.
 Many of our clients choose to take along a can of bear spray / repellent in case of a chance encounter.
 Bear spray can be purchased at Up North Adventures, but for liability reasons we opt not to rent bear spray.

-As we help you plan your trip, our first concern is to ensure that you recognize that your paddling skills and experience level must match the skill class required for the river that you choose.
+As we help you plan your trip, our first concern is to ensure that your paddling skills and experience level match the skill class required for the river you would like to paddle.
+If you are unsure of what river to paddle we are happy to help assess your skills, goals for the trip and find the right match.

 Before you leave on your trip, all persons must sign Assumption of Risk & Release from Liability forms verifying where you are going, what activity you will be doing, what your destination is and the planned time of your arrival, how many people are going, and what canoe, life jackets, and paddle numbers you have.
 If you do not reach your destination at the time planned, we then call the Royal Canadian Mounted Police (RCMP), who will take over.
 It will be up to them to notify Search and Rescue if they think they need to.
 If a helicopter is needed during a search and rescue operation, the costs are incurred by the persons they are rescuing.
 Please contact your travel agent before leaving your country to gather information on travel / medical / accident / evacuation insurance.